This specimen ⬇️

 If they took the tusks out, they'd be just like Bob.
 A society of Bobs?
 Well, I don't mind.
 In this neighbourhood, we are all accountants.

-And rightly so, in Tolkien's universe, the orc society is the inventor of blender.
-It was first introduced by Professor Skullsplitter and further developed until its current stable release, version Bonechewer.
+Continuing the blender invention, it was first introduced by Professor Skullsplitter and further developed until its current stable release, version Bonechewer.
 Next year, it will be Gutsnarl as it should solve the glitchy gear-ratio dependencies.

 Emitting Loud Noise Before Attack

-Not just orcs who do that, almost everything in film, audio-visual entertainment in general.
-Mutated reptile, enormous moth, fire-breathing rabbit, and so forth.
 Not in any full moon a lioness would announce to its prey, Oi, maaaaaatteeee!
-No way.
-There would be no carnivore, then.
+Not bloody likely.
+There would be no carnivore then.
 Even the snakes would produce sound, Yooooooo, lad!
 (A squirrel dashes.)
 Oh, FOOD.
 How I long to have one. 🤦🐍

 Such dramatisation needs a lot of pints.